cloudify-cosmo/cloudify-helm/README.md

 kubectl create ns cfy-manager-worker
 ```

-First certificated must be added to certificates.yaml, you need at least 3 certs( I explained how to generate them above):
+First certificated must be replaced in certificates.yaml, you need at least 3 certs( I explained how to generate them above):

 ca.pem